ToxPuro/astaroth/paper.md

 # Acknowledgements

 We acknowledge the contributions of every committer to Astaroth and the early users of it who have been instrumental in its evolution.
-(Jörn Warnecke, Frederick Gent, Indrani Das, who else)?
+(Jörn Warnecke, Frederick Gent, Indrani Das, Ruben Krasnopolsky, Hsien Shang, who else)?

 # References